SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 these names are now case sensitive.

 > Name transformations don't apply to names or value descriptions that are explicitly specified, so
-> we had to change "number" and "max" manually to match.
+> we had to change "number" and the alias "lines" manually to match.

 Now, the usage help looks like this: